Egocentric vision: Technical challenges

 In both cases, since the camera is worn in a naturalistic setting, visual data present a huge variability in terms of illumination conditions and object appearance.

 Moreover, the camera wearer is not visible in the image and what he/she is doing has to be inferred from the information in the visual field of the camera, implying that important information about the wearer, such for instance as pose or facial expression estimation, is not available.

 Applications

 A collection of studies published in a special theme issue of the American Journal of Preventive Medicine has demonstrated the potential of lifelogs captured through wearable cameras from a number of viewpoints.
 In particular, it has been shown that used as a tool for understanding and tracking lifestyle behaviour, lifelogs would enable the prevention of noncommunicable diseases associated to unhealthy trends and risky profiles (such as obesity and depression).
 In addition, used as a tool of re-memory cognitive training, lifelogs would enable the prevention of cognitive and functional decline in elderly people.

-More recently, egocentric cameras have been used to study human and animal cognition, human-human social interaction, human-robot interaction, human expertise in complex tasks.
+More recently, egocentric cameras have been used to study human and animal cognition, human-human social interaction, human-robot interaction, and human expertise in complex tasks.
 Other applications include navigation/assistive technologies for the blind, monitoring and assistance of industrial workflows, and augmented reality interfaces.
+In robotics and physical-AI research, egocentric datasets may include first-person RGB video together with optional synchronized signals such as depth, inertial measurement unit data, gaze, pose, audio, task boundaries, timestamps, annotations, and metadata describing the capture and release process.